Towards Lightweight Super-Resolution with Dual Regression Learning: Further Experiments

 \section{Further Experiments}

-In this section, we provide more discussions on the dual regression learning scheme.
-First, we conduct ablation studies on the dual regression learning scheme in Section~\ref{sec:dual_ablation}.
-Second, we verify the effect of the dual regression channel number search method in Section~\ref{sec:dual_search_ablation}.
+We provide more discussions on the proposed methods. { First, we investigate the effect of the dual regression channel number search method in Section~\ref{sec:dual_search_ablation}.
+Second, we conduct ablation studies on the dual regression learning scheme in Section~\ref{sec:dual_ablation}.
 Third, we investigate the effect of the dual regression pruning method in Section~\ref{sec:dual_pruning_ablation}.
-Then, we analyze the effect of the hyper-parameter $\lambda$ and $\gamma$ in Sections~\ref{exp:lambda} and~\ref{exp:gamma}, respectively.
-Last, we further investigate the effect of an additional cycle constraint on the HR domain in Section~\ref{sec:dual_hr}.
+Fourth, we analyze the effect of the hyper-parameter $\lambda$ and $\gamma$ in Sections~\ref{exp:lambda} and~\ref{exp:gamma}, respectively.
+Then, we analyze that the key component of our dual regression scheme in Sections~\ref{sec:powerful_dual} and~\ref{sec:single_dual}.
+Moreover, we further investigate the effect of an additional cycle constraint on the HR domain in Section~\ref{sec:dual_hr}. }